Cochlear™ Baha® Start for kids

 No two heads are alike.
 That’s why SoundArc is designed to fit different shapes and sizes, comfortably and securely.

-Soft coloured tips let your child match their hair, style or clothes, so they can express themselves and enjoy wearing their SoundArc.
+Soft coloured tips let children match their hair, style or clothes, so they can express themselves and enjoy wearing their SoundArc.

-Baha Start may give your child the opportunity to experience sound and help provide the hearing they need to develop and grow.
+Baha Start may give children the opportunity to experience sound and help provide the hearing they need to develop and grow.
 Learn more about Cochlear Baha Start for kids with a free informational guide.

 Please seek advice from your health professional about treatments for hearing loss.
 Outcomes may vary, and your health professional will advise you about the factors which could affect your outcome.
 Always follow the directions for use.
 Not all products are available in all countries.
 Please contact your local Cochlear representative for product information.